xudoong/GEMM/sgemm-cuda/README.md

 Combining 1) and 2), the 15.5TFLOPS is achieved only when the fast versions are used for both 1) and 2), while in the other cases, the performance is 13.5TFLOPS.

-This may be relevant to the compiler optimizations, partly proves the power of the compiler.
-I haved compared the ptx and sass assembly code of the two versions, but they appears the same to me.
-So I couldn't explain the reason for this 2TFLOPS performance gap for now.
+This may be relevant to the compiler optimizations, partly proving the power of the compiler.
+I haved compared the *ptx* and *sass* assembly code of the two versions, and found that in version1 the FMA loop over *k*  is autometicly unrolled while in version 2 it is not, but after unrolling this loop in version1 using `pragma` unroll, there is still ~1TFLOPS performance gap, and I couldn't observe other noteable difference between the two sass code.